Create a bespoke document in minutes, or upload and review your own.

 What's the difference between a Risk Assessment Form and an Enterprise Risk Management Framework?

-- Scope and Purpose: Risk Assessment Forms focus specifically on identifying and evaluating immediate workplace hazards and safety risks, while Enterprise Risk Management Frameworks encompass broader organizational risks including financial, strategic, and operational concerns.
+- Scope and Detail: Risk Assessment Forms focus on specific hazards, tasks, or locations, providing detailed analysis of immediate safety risks.
+The Framework covers broader organizational risks, including financial, strategic, and operational concerns.

-- Implementation Level: Risk Assessment Forms are operational tools used by frontline workers and supervisors, whereas Enterprise Risk Management Frameworks guide senior management and board-level decision-making.
+- Implementation Level: Assessment Forms are used by front-line workers and supervisors daily.
+The Framework guides senior management in strategic risk decisions.

 Download our whitepaper on the future of AI in Legal